TShimko126/ExploreGradients/README.md

 <p align="center">
   <img src="images/gradient_scale.png"><br>
+  <p>Different parameters within the same model showing low magnitude gradients (left) and high magnitude gradients (right).</p>
 </p>

 ## Visualizing gradients

 Weights & Biases offers a great, easy to use tool to directly track and visualize histograms of your gradients as your model trains.
-By just including `wand.watch(model, log='all')` before your training loop, you’ll be able to have W&B display histograms of both your model’s parameters and their gradients at each update step.
+By just including `wandb.watch(model, log='all')` before your training loop, you’ll be able to have W&B display histograms of both your model’s parameters and their gradients at each update step.
 Hopefully, you’ll be able to use some of the tricks I discussed here to shortcut debugging of your next model!

 # An example